Skip to content

 Alexander Built Fort Lee and Fort Washington

-Colonel Alexander in 1776 was put in charge by General Washington to fortify the heights of New Jersey and New York that he later proclaimed the Jersey reinforcement Fort Lee and the New York fortification Fort Washington.
-TRUE.
+Colonel Alexander was put in charge by General Washington in 1776 to fortify the heights of New Jersey and New York.
+He later proclaimed the Jersey reinforcement Fort Lee and the New York fortification of Fort Washington.

 The Life of William Alexander, Earl of Stirling, Major-General in the Army of the United States, during the Revolution; With Selections from His Correspondence by William Alexander Duer.